scottcorgan/continue/README.md

 **errorCallback**

-THis is called if an error occurs anywhere when processing the initial value in any of the chainable methods.
+This is called if an error occurs anywhere when processing the initial value in any of the chainable methods.
 If an error occurs, all processing stops.

 ### drain()

 Runs each method in the chain b draining the chain queue on next tick.

+## TODO

+* more detailed documentation
+* allow callbacks on each chained method
+* allow promises to be passed in as inititial value to chain
+* **Continue** module examples

 ## Run Tests